 This won’t happen by accident: policymakers have strong incentives to pay attention only to the short-term.
 What are convincing arguments as to why they should change?
 What else would make them, and their successors, do it?

-Join us for this webinar, where we consider these issues and what practical steps can be taken now to strengthen capacity for long-term thinking and dealing with uncertainty in UK policymaking – steps that might be hard-wired into normal policymaking now and in the future.
+Catch up on this webinar, recorded on the 24 September, where we considered these issues and the practical steps which can be taken now to strengthen capacity for long-term thinking and dealing with uncertainty in UK policymaking – steps that might be hard-wired into normal policymaking now and in the future.

 Jonathan Boston is Professor of Public Policy in the School of Government at Victoria University of Wellington.